 “Don’t,” I said.
 “I don’t want to hear it.”

-He signed, turned away again.
-“If you hate what I do so much and you’re the big-shot detective Father always wanted you to be, why ask me?”
-He span back round on his chair, resumed writing and I couldn’t figure out whether he actually cared if I answer or not.
+He signed, turned away again, resumed writing and I couldn’t figure out whether he actually cared if I left or stayed.
 I swallowed hard.

 “You’re right.”
 I said.
 His pen went silent.
 “You’re right, Marlowe.
 This is where we were children.
 I can’t see people around here the way I saw them in London.”

 He turned back, eyes animated.
 “Yes, it’s interesting isn’t it?
 Who would have thought when your profession, the very thing you get paid to study, is crime….your distance or closeness to the subject could have such a profound effect…” he broke off but I stopped him before he could turn back to his notepad.